Spitzer Cross: Provenance

 The cross was owned by Belgian Lieutenant-General B. Meyers, and then acquired by Viennese art collector and dealer Baron Frédéric Spitzer, for whom it is named.
 Frédéric Spitzer (1815-1890) accumulated wealth after purchasing and selling an Albrecht Dürer engraving.
 With the substantial profit, he began to build his famed collection.
 In 1852, Spitzer established himself in Paris as one of the foremost art buyers and sellers with a distinct emphasis on Medieval and Renaissance art.

 In 1893, the Spitzer Collection was put up for public auction over a period of three months and took place at Chevallier & Mannheim, Paris.
 Prior to the sale, various American newspapers published editorials urging institutions or private donors to collaborate and purchase the entire collection for a public museum, such as the Metropolitan Museum of Art.
 Despite these pleas, the majority of the collection was purchased by George Salting (1835-1909), a private collector from Australia who resided in London.
 After his death, Salting bequeathed his collection to the British Museum, the National Gallery in London, and the Victoria and Albert Museum.
 Other pieces from the Spitzer Collection now enhance collections at institutions such as the Louvre ("Reliquary in the form of a portable altar in Hildesheim enamels: “Vinea mea” cross and twelve apostles" in 1913), and the Musée de Cluny (Christ in Majesty binding plate, in 1893).

-The Spitzer Cross was donated to Cleveland Museum of Art in 1923, by American industrialist Jeptha Homer Wade.
+The Spitzer Cross was donated to Cleveland Museum of Art in 1923, by American industrialist Jeptha Wade.